DeBortoliWines/pentaho-reporting-datasource-file-fixed-width/README.txt

 This extension module provides the following additional functionality:

- * A datasource-editor-openerp-plugin for the external datasource.
+ * A datasource-file-fixed-width for the external datasource.